lucee/lucee-docs/docs/04.guides/02.installing-lucee/11.lucee-server-adminstration-linux/04.configuring-SES-url/page.md

 ### Modify Apache Config ###

-You can control what URL patters are passed off to Tomcat by updating the main Apache Config file.
+You can control what URL patterns are passed off to Tomcat by updating the main Apache Config file.
 This is usually httpd.conf in RedHat-based systems (like CentOS) or apache2.conf in Debian-based systems (like Ubuntu).
 Further, you'll need a part of the URL to "Key" off of.
 This "key" will tell Apache that this is a URL that needs to be passed off.
 CMS systems, such as [Mura](http://getmura.com/), give you the ability to specify a "site" for your SES URL.
 This site name makes a perfect "key".

-So, with this in mind, if your SES URL is suppose to look like this:
+So, with this in mind, if your SES URL is supposed to look like this:

 	https://lucee.org/site/contact/business/